 Variations To Try

-Once the ghee is strained into mason jars and still warm, sometimes I like to infuse it with a few different subtle flavors.
+Once I strain ghee into mason jars and it's still warm, I sometimes infuse it with a few subtle flavors.

 A pinch or two of seasoning adds a nice hint of flavor while still being able to smell and taste the nuttiness of the ghee.
-Simply add the amount indicated below to each 8 oz jar of ghee:
+Add the amount indicated below to each 8-oz jar of ghee:

 Recipe Tips & Notes